jonathanfrennert/epidemic-sim/README.md

 # Simple Epidemic Simulator (Epi)
 A epidemic simulator made in JavaFX for experimenting on the effect of different spread-prevention policies.

-### How-to
+### Documentation
 #### Simulation Panes
 <img src="https://github.com/J0HNN7G/EpiSim/blob/master/howto/SimulationPanes.png" width="400" height="300">
 The simulation panes show the simulated world.
 The humans are represented by the circles.
-The colour of the circles indicates the       human's status which correspond to the colours in the statistics table.
+The colour of the circles indicates the       health status of the given human.

 #### Statistics Table
 <img src="https://github.com/J0HNN7G/EpiSim/blob/master/howto/StatisticsTable.png" width="150">
 The statistics table shows the status counts for the humans in real time.
-The colour of the counts on each row indicate the corresponding status of any given human in the simulation panes and area in the stacked area chart.
+The colour of the counts on each row indicate the corresponding health status of any given human in the simulation panes and area in the stacked area chart.

 #### Area Chart
 <img src="https://github.com/J0HNN7G/EpiSim/blob/master/howto/AreaChart.png" width="300">
-The area chart shows how the status count for the simulation population changes over time, where the colour of the area corresponds to the status being counted.
+The area chart shows how the health status count for the simulation population changes over time, where the colour of the area corresponds to the status being counted.

 #### Simulation Player
 <img src="https://github.com/J0HNN7G/EpiSim/blob/master/howto/SimulationPlayer.png" width="400">